“Out beyond ideas of wrongdoing

 Information is not the problem.
 We need information.
 We need informants!
 I’d be a hypocrite if I stated otherwise.
 But we need information and informants nuanced by the higher wisdom of soul—a soul that softens the divisive edges of disconnected rationale while holding contradiction; a soul skilled in using the sword of discernment.
 This kind of teaching is rare, though, just like true elders are.

 Without soul and proper eldership (leadership), we witness and experience the relentless battleground arena of immature opinion that we have today.
 Played out in person and online, the multitude communicates its message with assuredness that often crosses into arrogance and aggressiveness.
 This is true even amongst certain ones who claim to be spiritual or have direct channels to Source intelligence (which I see misleading so many).
 A concrete example is the amount of back-and-forth bickering seen on Facebook these days.
-Most recently I’ve witnessed the heated push by certain anti-liberal (and spiritual) folks who insist that Black Lives Matter is divisive.
-They drive their agenda in such a way that disrespects and excludes the person they communicate with.
+People drive their agenda in such a way that disrespects and excludes the person they communicate with.
 Far from inclusive in tone and language, how they express their message pushes the reader or listener away.

 What’s missed is that this is the moment—here and now—to create unity, to bridge people together.
 This moment is all we have!
 An overzealous, intellectually dominant and disembodied mind fails to see this, making information more important than harmony.
 It will seek to self-aggrandize itself through winning facts (I’m right, you’re wrong) at the cost of connection and unity—the very things it claims to want.